It was obvious. Jen was under a lot of stress.

 - Must be perfect/can’t make a mistake

-With the help of her life coach, Pat found ways to get back control.
+With the help of her life coach, Jen found ways to get back control.

 As she wrote down her feelings, she noticed her internal chatter was released.
 It moved the energy from the inside and put it on the outside.

-Journaling helped her see how she was reacting to situations.
-She discovered she wasn’t as powerless as she thought — she can respond differently to stressful events.
+Keeping a journal helped her see how she was reacting to situations.
+Jen discovered she wasn’t as powerless as she thought — she can respond differently to stressful events.

-Pat learned that eating habits also have a substantial impact on mood and stress.
-Typically, when stressed, Pat headed straight for foods that are high in sugar which provided energy for a very brief period.
+Jen learned that eating habits also have a substantial impact on mood and stress.
+Typically, when stressed, Jen headed straight for foods that are high in sugar which provided energy for a very brief period.

 Afterward, she would crash.
 Her mood plummets and stress increases.